 Mission and Workplan

-The final sample datasets collection will be made publicly available as part of the benchmarking webtool and as a standalone WG5 sample dataset repository.
+The sample datasets collection will be made publicly available as part of the benchmarking webtool.
 This resource will provide public access to a set of standard, annotated datasets reflecting common BIAS tasks.
-These will be critical for fair benchmarking of solutions, and will produce a number of additional benefits including use for illustrative purposes: i.e. to support teaching and knowledge dissemination (WG1 and WG6 in particular).
+These will be critical for fair benchmarking of solutions, and will produce a number of additional benefits including use for illustrative purposes: i.e. to support teaching and knowledge dissemination (in particular, WG1 and WG6).